2600hz/kazoo/applications/crossbar/doc/accounts.md

 An account can only be moved by a "superduper_admin" or  if enabled by anyone above the desired account.

+**NOTE**: Kazoo does NOT support moving accounts between reseller accounts.

 You can enable that feature by editing the document `crossbar.accounts` in your `system_config` database and set the value to `tree`.

 Key | Value | Description